darkwebdev/game-argh/README.md

 [![Build Status](https://travis-ci.org/darkwebdev/game-argh.svg?branch=master)](https://travis-ci.org/darkwebdev/game-argh)

 Life of the pirate means always stepping out of(f) line.
-Crush, kill and plunder cannons from other ships so that you can finally hunt down the greatest pirate in these waters and sink his huge ship.
+Crush, kill and loot fire power from other ships so that you can finally hunt down the greatest pirate in these waters and sink his big-ass ship.
 AAARRRRGGG!!

 ## How to play
 ### Ships